|

 Academic Programs related to the Economic Community of West African States (ECOWAS)

-- Course: Business in West Africa
+- Course: International Trade and Business in West Africa

 The main cities of the Economic Community of West African States (ECOWAS) are: